redis/lettuce/docs/redis-command-interfaces.md

 responses consist of simple strings, bulk strings (byte streams) or arrays with nested elements depending on the issued command.

-You can choose amongst various return types that map to a particular {custom-commands-command-output-link}.
+You can choose among various return types that map to a particular {custom-commands-command-output-link}.
 A command output can return either its return type directly (`List<String>` for `StringListOutput`) or stream individual elements (`String` for `StringListOutput` as it